aljedaxi/zettel/pages/tasting.md

 : it's less like sugariness, and more like---does it taste sweet?

 Body
-: this is something closer to texture
+: this is something closer to texture. which feels richer and fuller?

 Finish
 :